BESSER-PEARL/agent-skills/README.md

-# BESSER Agent Skills
+# BESSER Agent Skills for Research

-A collection of AI agent skills by [BESSER-PEARL](https://github.com/BESSER-PEARL), the open-source low-code platform research group at the Luxembourg Institute of Science and Technology (LIST).
+A collection of AI agent skills to help in your research activities.
+Developed by [BESSER-PEARL](https://github.com/BESSER-PEARL), the team behind the open-source low-code platform of the same name hosted at the Luxembourg Institute of Science and Technology (LIST).

 These skills work with **any AI assistant**: